pkp/omp-user-guide/en/chapter3/submissions.md

 My Authored include all of your own submissions to the press.

+Each submission is listed with its unique identification number, its title, the initials of the assigned editor, and the stage that the submission is currently in (submission, review, copyediting, production).

 The New Submission button allows you to start a new submission to the press.